Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v62` - Redefined sensor stalk measurements - now using **hardware timers** and completely new correction algorithms.
+Much faster and **much more precise** readout, with **measurement noise absent** now.
+Humidity measurement is now done via actual sensor capacitance measurement, which provides more accurate readings, especially high in the atmosphere.
+Humidity measurement should now be *somehow accurate* with great claibration (temperature is very accurate), due to new temperature as well as heating correction algorithms.
+New pressure estimation algorithm, based on the barometric formula.
+Fixed NTC thermistor R25 and beta values.
+Rewritten scheduler, addressing non-consistent intervals.
+Data recorder frames are now send via Horus V3 (apart from APRS), more in the code comments of `dataRecorder`.
+Pressure readings from RPM411 are now passed through a responsive, light Kalman filter.
+Device status and fault detection improvements.
+Fixed morse and RTTY payload creation issue, where comment with lower-case symbols could lock the uC.
+Quicker zero-humidity check and optimised calibration temperature.
+Minor fixes.
+Docs.
 * `v61` - Full support for original Vaisala **RPM411** pressure sensor add-on board.
 * `v60` - Improved APRS timings and baud rate consistency, with help of Wolfgang DF7PN and Ayar HB9EVW.
 * `v59` - Horus Binary V3 bugfix for RSM4x2 revisions, APRS WX wind reporting correction, docs.